 BNP MEDIA —

-This fourth-generation, family-run publishing company with more than 50 business-to-business publications catering to 11 distinct industry markets seeks a summer intern.
+This fourth-generation, family-run publishing company with more than 50 business-to-business publications catering to 11 distinct industry markets seeks an intern.
 The company produces print magazines, digital editions, websites, eNewsletters, events and webinars.
 The intern would work for Food & Beverage Packaging

 magazine, which produces 10 issues a year, a weekly eNewsletter, a video series; and maintains a website of current news, products and blogs.
 The intern would: edit press releases; upload news stories to the website using html coding; edit feature stories for grammar and spelling; use social media outlets to get news to the magazine’s audience; compile news pieces from press releases for print; and collect photos for print and format for size.
 The company needs interns in the fall and winter semesters to work 10-15 hours a week.
 Interested students should supply a cover letter, resume and work samples to Elisabeth Cuneo at firstname.lastname@example.org